Children have different needs. Some children like to be affectionate and show it through hugs and kisses, whilst others are not so tactile.

 I do not give physical punishments to the children in my care.

-I may need to have physical contact with a child to ensure hygiene routines are carried out.
+I may need to have physical contact with a child to ensure hygiene and personal care routines are carried out.
 I am happy to assist with nappy changing and toileting, according to age, stage and ability.